etanttila/apluslms.github.io/releases/index.md

 # Releases

 A release is a bit vague term for A+ LMS and it is more there to set dates and to help talking about set of features.
-Reason for this is the A+ LMS [architecture](/architecture/).
+This is because of the fact that A+ LMS is a family of services (check [architecture](/architecture/)), instead of a single application.
 A+ LMS services have their own releases, though those can be synchronized with dates described here.

 ## Release Schedule

 New versions of [core components](/components/#core) are released two times a year.
-The first release is at the start of January and the second at the start of August.
+The first release is at the start of January and the second at the start of June.
-Features are frozen two months before releases, thus at the start of November and June.
+Features are frozen few months before releases, thus in November and May.
-Only bug fixes are accepted during a feature freeze, so develop and provide a pull request for a feature early enough if your course require it.
+Only bug fixes are accepted during a feature freeze, so develop and provide a pull request for a feature early.

 So, yearly cycle:

-* June - Feature freeze for a summer release
+* May - Feature freeze for a summer release
-* August - A summer release
+* June - A summer release
 * November - Feature freeze for a winter release
 * January - A winter release

 ## Releases

+* August 2019: mahonia [current]
+  * A+ v1.5
+  * MOOC-Grader v1.5
+  * a-plus-rst-tools v1.1
-* January 2019: liekovarpio [upcoming]
+* January 2019: liekovarpio
   * A+ v1.4
   * MOOC-Grader v1.4
   * a-plus-rst-tools v1.0
-* August 2018: kirjovihma [current]
+* August 2018: kirjovihma
   * A+ v1.3
   * MOOC-Grader v1.3